 The university’s artistic anatomy studio is the only studio in Japan in this field with graduate students, and relatively few other such studios exist elsewhere in the world.
 For the future, the program intends to seek out students from overseas in order to extend its network of alumni to students not just from Japan but from around the world.

-conservation_img200901 This research field was established to contribute to the conservation of cultural assets by fostering specialization in techniques for and research into the conservation and restoration of cultural assets and research related to such conservation and restoration.
-It represents one of the two major fields making up the Department of Conservation, an independent program within the Graduate School of Fine Arts.
+This course was established to contribute to the conservation of cultural assets by fostering specialization in techniques for and research into the conservation and restoration of cultural assets.

 In 1964, a class in techniques related to the conservation and restoration of cultural assets was established within the university’s master’s degree program.
 This was expanded and reorganized in 1995 into the Department of Conservation.
 The fields of conservation and restoration included in the program consist of studios in Japanese painting, oil painting, sculpture, crafts, and buildings.
 Students study and research restoration techniques in each of these areas, as well as examining and pursuing research on materials and classical techniques.
 Since the establishment of the doctoral program in 1977, numerous students have obtained doctoral degrees through this program.